oracle/node-oracledb/INSTALL.md

   node %*
   ```

-  Invoke this batch file everytime you want to run Node.js.
+  Invoke this batch file every time you want to run Node.js.

   Alternatively use `SET` to change your `PATH` in each command prompt
   window before you run node.